-Homeworks 20% (best 5 of 6)

-Discussion section quiz 20% (best 7 of 9)
+Homeworks Discussion section quiz In-class exam Final exam 15% (best 5 of 6) 20% (best 7 of 9) 25% (multiple choice) 40% (multiple choice)

-In-class exams (2) 20% (multiple choice)

-Final exam 40% (multiple choice)

 The answer to the inevitable question "do you grade on a curve?" is "I think so".
 You can assume that if you make a reasonable effort you will get a reasonable response in terms of the grades, and you will know from the homeworks and exams how you are doing as the class progresses, so there should be no surprises.
-If you want to get an "A" you can by working at it.